margarethaolivia/margarethaolivia/README.md

 ## 👋 Hey there!
 I'm Olivia

-💡 &nbsp;I like to explore new technologies and develop software solutions.\
+💡 &nbsp;&nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I'm currently studying at Bandung Institute of Technology.\
 🌱 &nbsp;I'm on track for learning more about Web Development, Artificial Intelligence, and Machine Learning.